-No shopping trip to Sydney’s centre is complete without a visit to Pitt Street Mall, one of Australia's busiest and most vibrant shopping centres.
-A pedestrian mall of stores and arcades located between Market, George, King and Castlereagh streets, it’s home to a plethora of boutique stores, global brands, departments stores and fabulous shopping arcades.
+The Pitt Street Mall is one of Australia's busiest and most vibrant shopping centres.
+A pedestrian mall between Market, George, King and Castlereagh streets, it is home to boutiques, global brands, department stores and fabulous arcades.

-The top level is home to Japanese bookstore Kinokuniya, which stocks over 300,000 specialty books in English, Chinese, Japanese, French and German.
+The top level is home to Japanese bookstore Kinokuniya, which has a huge range of books – some 300,000 titles.